OSGeo/OSGeoLive-doc/en/quickstart/proj4_quickstart.rst

 a C API for software developers to include coordinate transformation in their own software.

-This Quick Start describes how to:
+.. contents:: This Quick Start describes how to use these tools :

-  * Use the proj tool
-  * Use the cs2cs tool
-  * Use the geod tool
+   :local:
+   :depth: 1

 proj
 ================================================================================